-Childhood and adolescence are, in many ways, modern inventions.
-Proceeding from that idea, this course explores how the literature of the past two centuries has depicted childhood, adolescence and early adulthood.
-Among the questions we ask in the course are these: what trials do children and adolescents endure on their way to adulthood?
+Childhood and adolescence are modern inventions.
+Building upon that fact, this course explores how the literature of the past two centuries has depicted childhood, adolescence and early adulthood.
+Among the questions we ask in the course are the following: what trials do children and adolescents endure on their way to adulthood?
 How do adolescents respond to authority?
-How do unusual people (such as disabled youths and the racially or sexually atypical) challenge or confirm our definitions of normality?
-We will pair certain texts to expose the contrasts and similarities between the sensibilities, styles, and subjects of disparate eras.
-Readings will include William Wordsworth’s poems, Mary Shelley’s Frankenstein, Hardy’s Far From the Madding Crowd, short stories by James Joyce, and a selection of recent novels, such as Mark Haddon’s The Curious Incident of the Dog in the Night-Time, David Mitchell’s Black Swan Green, Yann Martel’s Life of Pi, and Margaret Atwood’s Oryx and Crake.
+How do unusual people (such as disabled youths) challenge or confirm our definitions of normality?
+Is coming of age the same across different cultures?
+In some cases we will pair texts to show the contrasts and similarities between the sensibilities, styles, and subjects of disparate eras.
+Readings will include William Wordsworth’s poems, Mary Shelley’s Frankenstein, Hardy’s Far From the Madding Crowd or Dickens’s Great Expectations, short stories by James Joyce and Alice Munro, and a selection of recent novels, such as Mark Haddon’s The Curious Incident of the Dog in the Night-Time, David Mitchell’s Black Swan Green, Yann Martel’s Life of Pi, and Margaret Atwood’s Oryx and Crake.
 We’ll also view and analyze film versions of selected texts.

 Each student will write a research paper and give an oral presentation.
 Students will also write two brief papers in which they reflect on their own identities, disabilities and confrontations with authority.
 Finally, students will have the privilege of completing a midterm and a comprehensive final exam.